Sjeiti/ronvalstarnl/src/data/markdown/post_angular-two-versus-vue.md

   header: vangular.png
   categories: code, JavaScript, rant
   tags: JavaScript, frameworks, Angular, Vue
-  metaKeyword: Vue
-  metaDescription: My site right now is Wordpress with a REST API coupled to a Angular 1 front-end.
+  description: My site right now is Wordpress with a REST API coupled to a Angular 1 front-end.
 So naturally I thought of migrating to Angular 2.
 Then I found Vue.
 -->

 # Angular 2 or Vue